f-droid/fdroid-website/_docs/Setup_an_F-Droid_App_Repo.md

 [Build Metadata Reference](../Build_Metadata_Reference) for more info on what all the options are.

-`Current Version Code` provides a handy way to deploy beta releases in the same stream as your full releases.
-You can set `Current Version Code` to your current stable release, then add APKs to your repo.
+`CurrentVersionCode` provides a handy way to deploy beta releases in the same stream as your full releases.
+You can set `CurrentVersionCode` to your current stable release, then add APKs to your repo.
 Users will only be updated automatically to the version code you specify.
 Any APKs for a given app in your repo that have a newer version code will not be automatically